everruler12/roam2github-demo/README.md

 - `R2G ERROR - Secrets error: R2G_EMAIL not found` (or `R2G_PASSWORD` or `R2G_GRAPH`)

-    One of of those secrets are blank or missing.
+    One of those secrets is blank or missing.
 Add it in Settings > Secrets

 - `R2G ERROR - Login error.
 Roam says: "There is no user record corresponding to this identifier.
 The user may have been deleted."`